BigCheeze45/angel-among-us-vms/README.md

 ## Using makefile on Windows

-Windows does not support makefiles natively.
+Windows does not support make files natively.
 However, if you have installed/enabled WSL, you can open a WSL terminal to use the makefile.